Supervisor

 Specifically, no attempt may be made to verify messages that are initiated and executed within the same timestamp,

-these are invalid
+these are invalid by default.

 Advanced block-builders may still choose to include these messages by verifying the intra-block constraints.